What to Avoid During a Home Purchase

-What's more fun than buying a bunch of new stuff to adorn your future home?
+What's more fun than buying a bunch of new furniture to adorn your future home?
 Nothing.
-But buying big ticket items before closing could be trouble.
-There still remain a few major hurdles to jump before the house is realy yours.
-Here are some actions to avoid before closing to assure the transaction goes smoothly.
+But buying big ticket items before closing can be a mistake.
+Until the keys are handed over, there are still some hurdles to jump.
+Here are some things to avoid during the home buying process to assure the transaction goes well.

 Got a Question?